7 Surprising Uses for Vodka

 6. FLOWER LIFE-EXTENDER

 A shot of vodka can be a vase full of fresh flowers’ best friend.
-North Carolina State University horticulture professor John Dole says that adding some vodka in with water can help flowers stay fresher longer, most likely as a result of inhibiting ethylene production.
+According to North Carolina State University horticulture professor John Dole, adding some vodka in with water can help flowers stay fresher longer, most likely as a result of inhibiting ethylene production.
 As with your own vodka consumption, just don’t overdo it: “Plants—like many people—can only tolerate small concentrations of alcohol,” according to Scientific American.

 7. DANDRUFF REMOVER

 From frizz to dandruff, vodka has become a go-to solution for a variety of hair care problems.
-“Vodka has a low pH level and is naturally acidic, which when added to conditioner can help maintain and lower a high pH level found in the hair,” says Warren-Tricomi stylist Marc Mena. “[It] has the ability to seal the hair cuticle which will manage and reduce the appearance of frizz, resulting in softer and shinier strands.”
+“Vodka has a low pH level and is naturally acidic, which when added to conditioner can help maintain and lower a high pH level found in the hair,” hairstylist Marc Mena said. “[It] has the ability to seal the hair cuticle which will manage and reduce the appearance of frizz, resulting in softer and shinier strands.”
 Adding a shot of vodka to your bottle of shampoo can also help in relieving itchy scalps, thus reducing dandruff.